ninadingole/iamninad.com/src/posts/service-locator-using-spring-framework.md

 ---
 title: Service Locator Using Spring Framework
-date: "2017-07-28"
+date: '2017-07-28'
 postImage: https://source.unsplash.com/QuVAKQGmb5Q/920x460
 postImageCredits: César Abner Martínez Aguilar | https://unsplash.com/@nosoycesar
 postImageSource: Unsplash | https://unsplash.com
-summary: "How to create a service locator in spring to access multiple beans or locate a specific service bean implementation programmatically"
+excerpt: 'How to create a service locator in spring to access multiple beans or locate a specific service bean implementation programmatically'
 tags:
   - spring
   - design-patterns
 ---

-When you start with programming someday you will come to hear the words *Design Patterns*.
+When you start with programming someday you will come to hear the words _Design Patterns_.
 Design Patterns are solutions to commonly recurring problems in software designs.
 These are not the final solution but an actual description or template on how to solve the problem.
 Design Patterns are categorised into 3 groups Creation, Structural & Behavioural.
-I am not going to go through all those in this post but, if you want to read more about design patterns you can read a very famous book *Gang of Four*.
+I am not going to go through all those in this post but, if you want to read more about design patterns you can read a very famous book _Gang of Four_.

-In this post, I will be more focusing on *Service Locator* design pattern or as some says anti-pattern using spring framework.
+In this post, I will be more focusing on _Service Locator_ design pattern or as some says anti-pattern using spring framework.
 It's a well-known pattern used in many frameworks or for JNDI lookup.

 So how this works?
 The ServiceLocatorFactoryBean takes an interface which need to have method signature of form of Service xxx() or Service xxx(String id) like `Service getService() or Service getService(String id)` this creates a dynamic proxy which implements the given interface and delegates the task of locating the implementation to an underlying beanFactory.